 The other thing I want you to do is to remember to actually give your partner a little compliment daily.
 She’s going to feel different in her body, and the more she hears from you how amazing you think she is, the better she will ultimately feel.

 2. Don’t forget to focus on your own mental health too

 The role of dads has changed really significantly in the last few generations, and particularly since 2020 and COVID.
 We’ve got so many more dads working more flexibly, and they’re on the ground doing it really differently.

 I think this is really exciting.
 It’s an opportunity to have a whole new generation of children that are much more connected with their fathers.
 I think that connection right from the beginning will make a really big difference to the relationship going forward.

-But I think what we also need to focus on is mental health for dads and partners and supporting them.
-I tell the dads that I work with if you can find just one good mate in the first year that you can connect with and talk to about the birth, about the realities of becoming a dad, about the good, about the bad and about the whole story.
-I think that can be an absolute lifesaver for you.
+But I also think what we need to focus on is mental health for dads and partners – and providing them with some support.
+I tell the dads that I work with: if you can find just one good mate in the first year that you can connect with and talk to about the birth, about the realities of becoming a dad, about the good, about the bad and about the whole story, I think that can be an absolute lifesaver for you.

 3. Know what to do in an emergency

 Partners, I have a question for you: Would you know what to do if your new baby fell off the change table?
 Would you calmly and confidently know the first aid and be able to look for the signs and symptoms that you need to?
 Or would you panic?